drjacob2/python_MHC_parser/README.md

 # python_MHC_parser
 this is a parser to read in MHC files from ANHIG / IMGTHLA and parse it to certain format requirements.

+## Background
+This project uses the HLA files located [here](https://github.com/ANHIG/IMGTHLA).
+This project is aimed at taking the relevent

 ## file information
 -merge_file_B.txt - merged version of B_gen and B_nuc ran 09/06